Stability in Online Coalition Formation: Results

 The assertion of \Cref{thm:AlgCNS} follows from \Cref{cl:CNS} for the case $i = n$. \qedsymbol{$\square$}\end{proof}

 In particular, \Cref{thm:AlgCNS} applies to symmetric FEGs and AEGs.
-For the latter, we need to deal with variable utility values that depend on the number of players.
+For the latter, we must deal with variable utility values that depend on the number of players.
 However, \Cref{thm:AlgCNS} applies to individual games, and each AEG satisfies the conditions of the theorem.
 By contrast, \Cref{thm:AlgCNS} breaks down if we additionally allow for the utility value of~$0$, even if the positive and negative utilities are restricted further.
 We defer this result to \Cref{sec:CIS}, where we get it as a byproduct during the consideration of CIS.

 To conclude this section, we show how to strengthen \Cref{prop:CNSnotAFG} for randomized algorithms.
-The idea is to construct a random instance where every deterministic algorithm performs badly.
+The idea is to construct a random instance where every deterministic algorithm performs poorly.
 We can then apply Yao's principle \citep{Yao77a} to bound the performance of any randomized algorithm.
-The idea is to create a random version of the game in \Cref{prop:CNSnotAFG}.
-In this game, every deterministic algorithm succeeds to compute a CNS partition with probability at most $\nicefrac{1}{2}$.
-Modifying this instance by concatenating $k$ copies of this instance, every deterministic algorithm succeeds with probability at most $2^{-k}$.
+For this, we create a random version of the game in \Cref{prop:CNSnotAFG}, where every deterministic algorithm succeeds in computing a CNS partition with probability at most $\nicefrac{1}{2}$.
+Modifying this instance by concatenating $k$ copies of this instance implies that every deterministic algorithm succeeds with probability at most $2^{-k}$.

 \begin{theorem} Let $\alg$ be any randomized online algorithm for symmetric AFGs.
 Then, it holds that $W_{\textnormal{CNS}}(\alg) = 0$. \end{theorem}